-- If your doctor prescribed medication to help you relax during your MRI, bring it with you.
-Take it 30 to 60 minutes before your MRI.
+- If your doctor prescribed medication to help you relax during your MRI, take it 30 to 60 minutes before your MRI.

 After Your MRI

-- When your MRI is complete, the scanning table will be moved from the machine and you will be helped off the table.
-After you get your belongings, you may leave the MRI suite.
+- When your MRI is finished, you will be helped off the table.
+After you get your belongings, you can leave.

 - There are no restrictions after your MRI and no special care is needed.

-- Your radiologist will send a report to your doctor.
-The results of your MRI will be used with other test results to plan your care.
+- Your radiologist will send a report of your scan to your doctor.
+Your doctor will use the results of your MRI to help plan your care.